Spirit-of-Duthie/Spirit-of-Duthie.github.io/content/programme/work5.md

 1. Randomised controlled trials in fracture management
 2. Novel techniques described for arthritis treatment
 3. Teaching and training
-4. National level guidelein development and assessment
+4. National level guideline development and assessment

 At the end of the day, there will be live voting and prizes for the best presentations.